st4rdog/st4rdog.github.io/_references/unity/instantiate.md

 }
 {% endhighlight %}

-Before this feature, a [hard or soft Cast](https://stackoverflow.com/questions/2483/casting-newtype-vs-object-as-newtype) was required.
+Before this feature, a <a href="https://stackoverflow.com/questions/2483/casting-newtype-vs-object-as-newtype" class="external">hard or soft Cast</a> was required.
 See the following example:

 {% highlight csharp %}
 public class TestScript : MonoBehaviour {